innergnome/FictionBoard-Site/docs/themes.md

 - {type} - From the top level header or type property.
 Can be overridden at the time of use (Change a diary note to a letter)
 - {chunk-name} - From secondary headers
 - {chunk-name-slug} - From secondary headers, lowercase and with space replaced with underscore (\_)
+- {content} - All text following a chunk header.
+May contained formatting.

 ### Full example from Tales from the loop

-A handout of diary notes
+A handout of diary pages

 > This is a clean HTML version for styling purpose only.
 Other attributes are purposly left out.